kellydhunter1/Picto-Plots-v2/README.md

 ## Usage

 There is no installation needed to access Picto-Plots-v2.
-Follow the link ADDDDDDDDDD LIIIIIINNNNKKKKKKKKKKK to access the application.
+Follow the link [Picto-Plots-v2](https://kellydhunter1.github.io/picto-plots-v2 to access the application.

 - To complete the quiz, click the movie button that the images represent.
 If you are correct, the button will turn green and you will see the movie title and a short description.
 If you are incorrect, the button will turn red.
 You can guess as many times needed.